pamelaiskra/WRF_evaluation/README.md

-# WRF_evaluation
+# Weater Research and Forecasting model
-Codes to evaluate outputs of WRF
+Codes to evaluate outputs of WRF, plus an updated manual on how to run a simulation from scratch

+Tasks performed by the codes:

-Reads NetCDF files, chooses RAINNC layer (rainfall from non-convective scheme = microphysics)
+Read NetCDF files, choose relevant layer RAINNC layer (rainfall from non-convective scheme = microphysics)

 Calculates, for every 48-hour simulation (9 simulations) -Probability of Detection